Save to My DOJO

 - Stringent Access Protocols

 With the proliferation of remote work and cloud-based platforms, robust access controls are paramount.
 MFA ensures that only verified users can access critical applications and data, providing a significant barrier against unauthorized access and potential internal or external breaches.

 - Mitigating Fraud and Identity Theft Risks

 The threat of identity theft and fraud is ever-present in the digital age.
 Implementing MFA introduces a formidable challenge for cybercriminals attempting to impersonate users or commit fraud, thus safeguarding business operations and sensitive information from such illicit activities.

 - Building Trust and Safeguarding Reputation

 In a world increasingly conscious of cybersecurity, customers expect and demand stringent protection of their data.
 By implementing MFA, MSPs demonstrate a commitment to security, fostering trust, and reinforcing their reputation as a protector of customer interests and data integrity.

 How to Go about Offering MFA to Your Customers

-There are a few ways to do this.
+MSPs have several options to go about this.
 The first is to simply absorb the cost of setting up MFA and offer it at no charge.
 Microsoft Azure MFA has a free version that is a very viable option.
 If you are offering either Managed Office 365 services or Managed Security services, I’d suggest bundling it in as part of those services.
-For those SMB customers that are on the larger side and need MFA integration with single-sign-on access to multiple cloud applications, you’ll want to look at vendors like Okta who focus on the integration of their MFA with thousands of existing cloud products and services.
+For those SMB customers that are on the larger side and need MFA integration with single-sign-on access to multiple cloud applications, you’ll want to look at vendors like Okta, who focus on integrating their MFA with thousands of existing cloud products and services.